Robert Morris (financier): Later business career

-1796 lack of capital and Panic of 1797 and bankruptcy
+Financial ruin

-The Washington DC Lots were not the only land problems for Morris; he began losing everything for nonpayment on interest on loans and taxes: In May 1796, John Barker Church accepted a mortgage on another 100,000 acres of the Morris Reserve in present-day Allegany County and Genesee County, against a debt owed to him by Morris.
+The Washington DC Lots were not the only land problems for Morris; he began losing everything for nonpayment on interest on loans and taxes.
+In May 1796, John Barker Church accepted a mortgage on another 100,000 acres of the Morris Reserve in present-day Allegany County and Genesee County, against a debt owed to him by Morris.
 After Morris failed to pay the mortgage, Church foreclosed, and Church's son Philip Schuyler Church acquired the land in May 1800.
 Philip began the settlement of Allegany and Genesee counties by founding the village of Angelica, New York.
 In a letter of September 1797 to his partner Nicholson, Morris begged to be able to find $500.00 to pay two years wages to his servant Mr. Richard; in a subsequent letter October 25, 1797, to Nicholson, Morris moaned that 200,000 acres of North Carolina land which had cost him $27,000.00 had been sold for one year's taxes.
 In regard to Morris's Philadelphia mansion L'Enfant was paid $9,037.13 between December 1795 and January 1799.
 Despite the spent amount of £6138 5s 10d it was never completed.
 The bank of Pennsylvania brought suit against him and a judgement made against him for $20,997.40; an execution against his unfinished Chestnut Street "Morris Folly" mansion was issued in September 1797 to Philadelphia Sheriff Baker; Sheriff Penrose on December 11, 1797, made deed-poll to William Sansom for the building and the lot sold for $25,600 subject to a £7,000 in specie mortgage payable to Messrs Willink of Amsterdam.
 The last credit for the house was July 2, 1801, and the last charge for it was made July 9, 1801.
 The unfinished mansion became known as "Morris's folly", and the land eventually became Sansom Street.
 Marble from this house was purchased by Latrobe; he used it to adorn buildings and monuments from Rhode Island to Charlestown, South Carolina.

 The two canal companies had also failed.
 For example, after its incorporation, the Schuylkill and Susquehanna was subscribed for 40,000 shares, but only 1,000 shares were sold; the Delaware and Schuylkill company was to have been 2,000 shares at $200.00 a share.
 Operations were suspended because "Either on account of errors in plans adopted, failure to procure the necessary means, financial convulsions, or a combination of all these difficulties, they were compelled to suspend their operations after an outlay of $440,000, which was an immense sum in those days".
 When England and the Dutch declared war on Revolutionary France, an expected loan from Holland never materialized.